himanshuo/life-of-learning/articles/parallel/lecture_15.md

 ### Key Assumptions for Calculations
 * message = unit of work
-  * message traverses some number of links
+  * message traverses some number of links (nodes)
-  * on each link, link will take some time to process
+  * on each link, message will take some time to do computations - processing time
-* computation at nodes is constant
-* S_pe = service time at processing element (node)
+    * processing time is constant at each node
-* S_cl = communication time between communication links (in between nodes)
+  * it takes time for message to travel from link to link - communication time
 * assume all nodes have same message routing distribution
   * uniform routing distribution - target of a message is uniformly distributed
+    * can send to self
+    * using this makes calculations much easier
   * nearest neighbor - only send messages to nearest neighbor
+* any switch delays inside a node doesn't matter

+### Variables
+* S_pe = service time at Processing Element (node)
+* S_cl = communication time between Communication Links (in between nodes)
+* V_i = visit ratio (how often you visit device i)
+* S_i = amount of service at device i
+* x0 = rate at which we process messages

+### Goals
+We are trying to find Performance Bounds.

+### Saturation
+Some devices will saturate before others.

+This means that something will eventually not be able to handle more information.
+It will be full.
+If no saturation, then you could continuously send more messages and do infinite amount of work.

 ### Calculations

-Performance bounds
-  * some devices will saturate before others
-  * V_iS_i (visit ratio * amount of server)- average amount of service request at device i by each message
+    Average Amount of Service required by each device i by each message = V_i * S_i

-    * when this is 1, this device is saturated
+* when V_i * S_i is 1, device i is saturated
+  * number of messages going through system is too much for more to handle.
+  * THUS: V_i * S_i == 1 -> device i cannot handle more work
+  * For Example: S_i = 10% (node i is visited 10% of the time), V_i = 10 (when you visit node i, you do 10 units of work), S_i * V_i = 1.
 * prob that each will land on it is 1

-  * x0 = rate at which we process messages
+This metric (V_i * S_i) is considered between than the metrics provided above (diameter, bandwidth, ...) because they include the delays at the applications.
+It still suffers from steady state behavior, just like the metrics above.

-  * x0 <= 1/ V_bS_b  (max ratio of service)
+  * x0 <= 1/ (V_b * S_b)  (max ratio of service)
     * something on the denominator will eventually be saturated.
     * V_bS_b = max_i(V_iS_i)